intel-unnati-saintgits/intel-unnati-certificate-programme/README.md

 This repository contains information regarding the Intel-Powered Foundation Course in Machine Learning

 # Intel-Powered Foundation Course in Machine Learning
-> A Certificate Programme offered by Intel-India under intel-Unnati Programme
+> A Certificate Programme offered by Intel-India under Intel-Unnati Programme

 ----